 VPUE Faculty Grants for Undergraduate Research support a single student mentored by a Stanford Academic Council faculty member.
 Deadlines are October 31st and February 15th each year.
 Faculty mentors with access to a Departmental Grant (see above) are not eligible.

-Proposals for Department & Fall Faculty grants are submitted via the online Grant Application Portal, which will open by the first day of classes each academic year.
+Proposals for Department Grants are submitted via the online Grant Application Portal, which will open by the first day of classes each academic year during the fall quarter.

-Proposals for Winter Faculty Grants are submitted via the online Grant Application Portal, which will open by the first day of classes during the Winter Quarter.
+Proposals for Faculty Grants are submitted via the online Grant Application Portal, which will open by the first day of classes each academic year during the fall and winter quarters.

 Proposals must be authored and submitted by faculty and/or staff with faculty oversight.

 Primary project mentors should be Academic Council or Med Center Line faculty; exceptions must be clearly described in the proposal.
-Additional mentoring may be provided by other faculty, academic staff, artists-in-residence, post-doctoral scholars, or advanced graduate students as appropriate.
+Additional mentoring may be provided by other faculty, academic staff, artists-in-residence, post-doctoral scholars, or advanced graduate students as appropriate, and should be clearly described in the proposal.

 Students using grant support must be current Stanford undergraduates.
 See the Grant Administration page for more detail.